 Black Mountain is a somewhat small town located in the state of North Carolina.
 With a population of 8,162 people and three constituent neighborhoods, Black Mountain is the 105th largest community in North Carolina.

 Black Mountain real estate is some of the most expensive in North Carolina, although Black Mountain house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Black Mountain isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Black Mountain are a mix of both white- and blue-collar jobs.
-Overall, Black Mountain is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Black Mountain who work in office and administrative support (10.33%), sales jobs (9.81%), and management occupations (6.89%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Black Mountain is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Black Mountain is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Black Mountain who work in management occupations (11.86%), office and administrative support (11.80%), and sales jobs (7.61%).

-A relatively large number of people in Black Mountain telecommute to their jobs.
-Overall, about 10.15% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.60% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Black Mountain in 2010 was $23,567, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $94,268 for a family of four.
+The per capita income in Black Mountain in 2018 was $31,233, which is upper middle income relative to North Carolina and the nation.
+This equates to an annual income of $124,932 for a family of four.
 However, Black Mountain contains both very wealthy and poor people as well.

 The most common language spoken in Black Mountain is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Spanish.